KMathisGit/Personal-Blog/src/blog/2021-07-20-react-hooks-usestate-vs-usereducer.md

 Here is fantastic post about this concept by Kent Dodds: [Inversion of Control](https://kentcdodds.com/blog/inversion-of-control).

-<h3 class="anchor" id="one-function-rules-all">One function rules all</h3>
+<h3 class="anchor" id="isolated-function">Isolated update function</h3>

 The last great benefit on the list was how reducers give us one function in which all state updates are expected to be done within.
 This makes it much easier to do a few things, we mentioned managing overhead of state updates already.
-Another great benefit of this comes when we run into problems and need to debug.
-We have one single place to look if there is a bug when updating state - rather than many component methods which are calling `setState()`.
+Another great benefit of this comes when we need to debug.
+Because our function is isolated from component lifecycle, we don't have to worry about stale references and we have one single place to look - rather than many methods inside of a component which are wrapping calls to `setState()`.

 <h3 class="anchor" id="what-about-usestate">So what about useState?</h3>